 The highest art gallery in the world

-The Gallery 181 art program is the highest art gallery in the world, the Gallery 181 art program is directed by Holly Baxter of HBA Art Advisory™.
+The Gallery 181 art program is the highest art gallery in the world.
 This on-site exhibition space is in a half-floor penthouse 700 feet high and is the crowning glory of 181 Fremont’s acclaimed art program.
 This space was created to host ongoing pop-up exhibitions and events celebrating art, the performing arts and more.
 Partners have included renowned galleries Sprueth Magers, Mitchell-Innes & Nash, Blum & Poe, Lehmann Maupin and Nara Roeseler.